 - 2 tbsp olive oil

-- 250g streaky bacon, diced (alternatively use cooking chorizo, or a combination of both)
+- 250g streaky bacon, diced (or cooking chorizo, or a combination of both)

 - 1 onion, finely diced